Episode 67 – Take Control of Your Non-Hungry Eating

 The small pleasure that you get from eating that doughnut will never beat the feeling of fulfilling your life-long goals and passions.

-Take these steps to stop non-hungry eating today!
+Take these steps to take control of your non-hungry eating today!
 They’ll surely keep you fit and healthy for the long term!

 - Eating when you’re not hungry